open-sauced/intro/docs/i18n-guidelines.md

 ### 4. Creating Contributing Guidelines for the Forked Repository

 You have complete control of how you want contributors to contribute to your forked repo.
-So, you want to create contributing guidelines for contributors to contribute to your forked repo.
+Therefore, you want to create contributing guidelines for contributors to contribute to your forked repo.

-You can name this file anything except `CONTRIBUTING.md`.
+You can name this file anything _except_ `CONTRIBUTING.md`.
 For example: `contributing-jp.md`.

 Put these guidelines in the `contributing` folder at the root.
-Then, add the link to the contributing guidelines in the "[🤝 Contributing](../README.md#-contributing)" section on the root README.
+Then, add the link to the contributing guidelines in the "[🤝 Contributing](../README.md#-contributing)" section on the root README as below:

 ```markdown
 - For information on how to contribute to this translations repository, check out our [Translations Contributing Guidelines](LINK-TO-YOUR-CONTRIBUTING-FILE).